Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Multi-Agent RL Framework for Adaptive Parameter Tuning

-\textit{Remark 2.} Although each agent relies on its own local observations during decentralized training, all agents can use the same reward function, which depends on all the states of the environment and the actions of all agents, helping the agents learn coordinated behaviors toward a common goal.
-Once training is complete, the agents are deployed in a fully decentralized manner, as illustrated in Figure~\ref{fig:MARL_framework}.
+\begin{remark} Although each agent relies on its own local observations during decentralized training, all agents can use the same global reward function, which may depend on all the states of the environment and the actions of all agents, helping the agents learn coordinated behaviors toward a common goal.
+Even when the global reward function depends on the full system state and the actions of all agents, its computation does not require inter-agent communication, as a central unit with access to this information can evaluate the reward and provide it to each agent independently, while the training itself remains decentralized.
+Once training is complete, the agents are deployed in a fully decentralized manner, as illustrated in Figure~\ref{fig:MARL_framework}. \end{remark}